-NOTE: Older LCD/keypad modules that do not have a header at J5 or a contrast adjustment potentiometer at R2 are limited to operate only at 5 V, and will not work with the Prototyping Board.
+NOTE: Older LCD/keypad modules that do not have a header at J5 or a contrast adjustment potentiometer at R2 are limited to operate only at 5 V, and will not work with the Prototyping Board for the RCM3360/RCM3370.
 The older LCD/keypad modules are no longer being sold.